laserpants/trombone/docs/middleware.rst

 RabbitMQ
 --------

-RabbitMQ is a a messaging system based on the Advanced Message Queuing Protocol -- an emerging standard for multi-purpose asynchronous message passing.
+RabbitMQ is a a messaging system based on the Advanced Message Queuing Protocol -- an emerging standard for multi-purpose, asynchronous message passing.
 The AMQP middleware integrates Trombone with RabbitMQ and facilitates for consumer applications to receive notifications when server resources are modified.

-AMQP Endpoint
-*************

-The following AMQP exchange should be specified when connecting to the service: ``/exchange/trombone/api``.

 +-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | Flags                                                                                                                                                                       |